coding-panda/panda-pods-repeater-field/README.txt

 = 1.4.5 - 2ND November 2019 =
 * add: Added some code to add the relationship fields if they are missing.
 Useful for migrating the repeater fields or create them by code.
 * fix: the $ not a function problem when clicking the Load button.
+* Change: Resize the window after running all JavaScripts.

 == Upgrade Notice ==